pelya/dpmaster-udp-hole-punching/readme.txt

-        Improved listening interface option (see LISTENING INTERFACES above) Long format for all command line options (see SYNTAX & OPTIONS above) The new hash function supports up to 16-bit hashes 0 is no longer an invalid hash table size
+        Improved listening interface option (see LISTENING INTERFACES above) Long format for all command line options (see SYNTAX & OPTIONS above) The new hash function supports up to 16-bit hashes 0 is no longer an invalid hash size
         New option "--allow-loopback", for debugging purposes only!
+        New option "--hash-ports", for debugging purposes only!
         Various updates and improvements in the documentation The test suite now requires the Socket6 Perl module